meckeys/actions/README.md

 # actions

-Collection of common GitHub Action workflows and shell scripts used to deploy tracker and rma
+Collection of common GitHub Action workflows and shell scripts used to deploy a Java application in a jar format